kahunacohen/real-world-fp/README.md

 To output this data structure to CSV we need to simply join they array on new-lines (well, actually in production code you'd use a CSV library).
 Again, we can use the `join` function from Ramda, which takes the array we are working on as the last parameter.
-When composing, that last parameter is implicitely passed from the previous function in the pipeline.
+When composing, that last parameter is implicitly passed from the previous function in the pipeline.
 Let's add `join`:

 ```js
 const { compose, filter, join } = require("ramda");